Si-xiyu/Si-xiyu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 💡 About Me
 Hi😊!
 I’m Junxiang Luo, a passionate and curious student at **SCUT** (South China University of Technology) based in vibrant Guangzhou, majoring in software engineering now.
-As an eager learner and problem solver, I’m fascinated by the endless possibilities in **Computer Science**, especially in cutting-edge fields like **Computer Vision**, and **Machine Learning**, where technology meets creativity to solve real-world problems.
+As an eager learner and problem solver, I’m fascinated by the endless possibilities in **Computer Science**, especially in cutting-edge fields like **Computer Vision**, **Machine Learning**, and **Robotics**, where technology meets creativity to solve real-world problems.

 I’m proficient in C++, Qt, and Python, and have a foundational understanding of HTML, CSS, JavaScript and MySQL.
 I’m currently expanding my skill set by learning Java and C#.
 To strengthen my theoretical and practical foundation, I’ve completed Harvard’s CS50 and am now preparing to study CS61B (Data Structures), MIT 6.036 (Introduction to Machine Learning), and Discrete Mathematics (MATH1071).